Find Grad Schools

 141 Yearly Graduations

 Sam Houston State University is the 17th most popular school in the nation for students seeking a master's degree in homeland security, law enforcement & firefighting.
 Roughly 21,900 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,856 per year, while in-state graduate students, on average, pay $5,765 per year.
 During the most recent year for which we have data, 141 people received their master's degree in homeland security, law enforcement & firefighting from SHSU.
-Of these students, 65% were women and 48% were members of underrepresented racial-ethnic groups.
-Data shows that SHSU graduates that hold this degree go on to make a median salary of $55,010.
+Around 44% of these students were from an underrepresented racial-ethnic group, and 62% were women.

 138 Yearly Graduations